IQSS/social_science_software_toolkit/iqss_sss_best_practices.md

 # Aims

-The amis of the IQSS Best Practices for Social Science Software Development are to enable the creation and maintenance of software that is:
+The amis of the Institute for Quantitative Social Science (IQSS), Harvard University Best Practices for Social Science Software Development are to enable the creation and maintenance of software that is:

 -   robust,